 Buying Ski boots

 Finding the right ski boots is an important part of a good experience when skiing.
-This guide helps you choosing the ski boots that are right for you.
+This guide helps you to choose the ski boots that are right for you.

-A ski boot has several functions: First of all, ski boots have to be comfortable to wear and they must also be able to keep the feet warm.
+A ski boot has several functions: First, ski boots have to be comfortable to wear, and they must also be able to keep the feet warm.
 In addition, they could have to transfer your movements to the skis.
 Since the outside of the ski boot consists of a hard plastic shell, a good fit and comfort are extremely important for the liner to fit perfectly to your feet.

 Quality ski boots will eventually adapt better to the feet that use them.
 Below you can read about some terms, you should be aware of.

 Size of ski boots

 The size system used for measuring ski boots is called Mondopoint and refers to the inner length of the liner in cm.
 It is important to get the exact right size for your new ski boots.
 They should be neither too large nor too small, as it potentially can ruin a good ski trip, but with the right size, you will have lots of fun with your skis.

 You can easily be in doubt about how tight your ski boots have to fit.
 A good rule of thumb is that you should be able to move your toes, but your heel should sit relatively tight.
 You should feel that the whole ski boot fits tightly around your foot, and there shouldn’t be any pressure points on your foot, which is significantly bigger than elsewhere on your foot.
 It is very important that your boots are comfortable to wear.